kwartzlab/meeting-minutes/Board Meetings/Meeting 128/Agenda.md

 ## Approval of Previous Meeting Minutes
 * Approval of minutes from AGM 5
 * Approval of minutes from board meeting 127
-* Approval of minutes from board meeting 128

 ## Report from President